m0dd0/fusion_addin_framework/docs/source/examples.rst

 --------------------
 The creation and use of (arbitrarily deeply nested) dropdowns is also supported by the framework.
-Dropdown follow the same parent-child relationship as the wrapper classes do.
+A Dropdown follow the same parent-child relationship as the other wrapper classes do.
-The only addition is that a Dropdown can be a child of another dropdown instance.
+The only difference is that a dropdown can be a child of another dropdown instance.

 In this exampled we use the "dotted" notation to create 4 nested dropdowns.